 - Next, an open-sourced Android framework, called ‘Small’, is used and this framework is an Android application virtualization framework.

 - This framework permits all components to run alongside each other in a simultaneous manner and attain the combined malicious functionality of an extensive rough ad network, displaying advertisements on the device’s home screen, as full-screen ads or as pop-up windows.

 - For its ad fraud operation, RottenSys is adapted to use the Guang Dian Tong (Tencent ads platform) and Baidu ad exchange.

 Malware removal is thus becoming a growing necessity with Android malware simultaneously growing at an alarming rate.
 This has indeed resulted in security firms gearing up, with their own malware protection software in order to protect Android devices and their users from malware attacks.

 Some Android antivirus software offers fundamental features such as data wiping, remote tracking, data backup etc, and a few of the advanced ones provide proactive protection against viruses, potentially risky settings, unsafe apps etc. There are a few Android antivirus programs that are even capable of protecting devices against theft, besides blocking the entry and interference of malicious apps and files.
 Personal information of users, including videos, personal contacts, photos and much more get protected while Android antivirus also enables identifying and restricting unauthorized calls, banking Trojans, block ransomware etc, thus protecting sensitive personal data from being misused or stolen.

 The best antivirus software is offered by Comodo’s Free Antivirus for Android, capable of protecting Android devices against unsafe apps, potentially risky settings, viruses and even from theft.
-Comodo Free Antivirus for Android is considered to be the best antivirus software for malware removal as it effectively protects personal information such as personal contacts, videos, and photos to name a few.
+Comodo Free Antivirus for Android Phones is considered to be the best antivirus software for malware removal as it effectively protects personal information such as personal contacts, videos, and photos to name a few.